Available with Data Reviewer license.

 Once you have defined the criteria for the check, you can configure the notes and a severity rating.
 The notes allow you to provide a more specific description for the feature that has been written to the Reviewer table and are copied to the Notes field in the Reviewer table.
 The severity rating allows you to indicate how important the results from a check are in terms of your quality assurance/quality-control processes.
 The lower the number, the greater the priority the check's results have.

 - On the main menu, click Customize > Toolbars > Data Reviewer.

-- Click the Select Data Check drop-down arrow on the Data Reviewer toolbar, expand Polyline Checks, and click Monotonicity Check.
+- Click the Select Data Check drop-down arrow on the Data Reviewer toolbar, click the plus sign (+) next to Z Value Checks, then click Slope Direction Change (Monotonicity) Check.